wjtk4444/eso-addons/Teleport/README.md

 Hey, you.
 You're finally ~~awake~~ here.

-At this point, if your brain hasn't melted from reading this huge wall of text, you must be thinking one thing:
+At this point, if your brain hasn't melted yet from reading this huge wall of text, you must be thinking one thing:

 > Oh, how convienient.
 Free teleporting to zones and dungeon aliases are pretty cool, but just imagine typing